seandrickson/YOURLS-QRCode-Plugin/README.md

 Requirements
 ------------

-User must have a nightly after 7-30-2012 installed.
+User must have a YOURLS 1.5+ nightly installed.
+You can either [install from SVN](http://code.google.com/p/yourls/wiki/InstallFromSVN), or [download and install a zip archive](http://yourls.org/nightly-builds/).

 Credits
 -------